telerik/kendo-ui-core/docs/web/sortable/overview.md

         }
     </style>

+ > Using a custom cursor in Internet Explorer browsers is not recommended.
+As it can cause performance problems, due to browser specifics in custom cursor icon rendering.

 ### Movement by axis

 By default, the widget uses the mouse cursor to determine the place of the drop placeholder.
 This means that if the mouse cursor is not over a sortable item, the placeholder will not be re-positioned.

 If the `axis` is set to "x" or "y", the widget will start operating in movement by axis mode.
 The widget will **use only the x or y coordinate** of the mouse cursor to determine the placeholder position.
 This mode is useful when the **dragging is restricted in a container**.

 To see this feature in action please check [constraints demo page](http://demos.telerik.com/kendo-ui/web/sortable/constraints.html).